 Let’s consider this, an expert is someone who possesses extraordinary information on a field or is said to have authoritative knowledge in their niche.
 This knowledge is garnered over period of intense experience or prolonged research which goes to say that if you an expert in a field so to say, and you lack authoritative knowledge on a particular topic or you are on the back foot when it comes to trends in your area of expertise, all you are required to do is to develop a continuous process of learning so that you can gain firsthand experience required to acquire such knowledge.

 Don’t get me wrong, by continuous learning I don’t mean returning to the classroom or taking up a course, it simply implies that you develop reflection and inquiry skills that are needed for critical thinking.
 It also means reforming your occupational and professional life into your own field of experiment and innovation which of course is the ultimate cure for ignorance.

-12 ways of acquiring knowledge on your own
+What are the ways of acquiring knowledge on your own?

 Be receptive by insatiably consuming information.

 Choose a topic daily and wholly engross yourself into that topic.
 Conduct in-depth research on that area of study which entails consulting those who are authorities in that field, conduct experiment based on your findings and relate your results with people of like mind; a ton of information and knowledge is garnered while connecting with right people.

 Ensure you keep the body and mind together

 The ability to process and retain information is enhanced by good condition of the mind and body.
 You should have enough water intake, enough rest or sleep time to relax the brain, exercise to revitalize the brain and of course eat healthy foods.
 These practices keep the brain in optimal condition and enhance knowledge acquisition.

 Carrying out so many tasks simultaneously can actually make you less effective in all the tasks.
 According to research, you achieve more when you focus on a task.
 This helps in reducing the distraction and teaches better time management.